 Those who consult us walk in with different symptoms and one of them is the feeling of spinning or vertigo.
 There are many causes of vertigo and it interferes with your everyday life.
 When you talk to one of our doctors of audiology, we will determine the cause of your condition and recommend the best treatment for you.
 Balance is essential for an independent life without injury.

-BPPV or Benign Paroxysmal Positional Vertigo is a condition which affects your balance due to the abnormal functioning of the inner ear.
+BPPV or Benign Paroxysmal Positional Vertigo is a condition that affects your balance due to the abnormal functioning of the inner ear.
 There are tiny calcium crystals in your inner ear that press against the nerve receptors whenever you change positions or move your head.
 This stimulus is, in turn, sent to the brain for processing and helps you keep your balance and understand your position relative to your surroundings.
 In BPPV patients, these crystals have dislodged and migrated to different parts of the ear.
 When you move in a certain position, these crystals then shift causing abnormal movement of fluid in the inner canal and makes you feel like you are spinning.

 If left untreated, BPPV is extremely difficult to live with since it affects your ability to do basic everyday tasks like moving or getting out of bed.
 It is important that a doctor of audiology sees you in case you experience spinning since the condition can also be caused by migraines or an injury to the head.
 At times, your condition might go away for a while, but it can recur, and you must be ready with the right tools to deal with it.
 When you control your condition, it helps prevent injuries and falls because of the feeling of spinning.

 Our audiologists will conduct some tests that are quick, and these help us determine which part of your ear causes the spinning sensation.
 One such test is the Dix – Hallpike maneuver where you sit on the examination table and stretch out your legs.
 A doctor of audiology will now trigger your BPPV by helping you turn your head by 45 degrees and quickly lying down.
-Once the condition is triggered, your eyes make some specific movements which can be studied to determine the part of your inner ear that is affected.
+Once the condition is triggered, your eyes make some specific movements that can be studied to determine the part of your inner ear that is affected.
 This helps our team to target the treatment specifically and help alleviate your condition.

 The treatment can either be a clinically accepted maneuver or we may refer you to a therapist for treatments like the vestibular rehabilitation which has been effective in the case of BPPV patients.